SeeedDocument/Seeed-WiKi/docs/Platform/Arduino/CAN_BUS_Shield.md

 ###CS pin

-SPI_CS pin of V1.2 is fefault to **D9**.
+SPI_CS pin of V1.2 is default to **D9**.
 If you want to change it to **D10**.
 Take a look at the back of the PCBA, you will find a pad named CS.
 You can cut the wire that at the left of the pad with a box cutter, and the solder the right 2 pads.

 !!!warning
     Be careful when you are going to change CS pin, it's easy to hear yourself or the PCBA.